-- □ The VDS recognises the contribution that open spaces, including the many small open spaces, make to the village by linking it to its rural setting and mitigating against urban/sub-urbanisation.
-Figure 4-7 shows the extent and variety of Houghton's open spaces. - □ The VDS suggests measures that might reduce the effects of traffic on Main Street in particular.
+□ The VDS recognises the contribution that open spaces, including the many small open spaces, make to the village by linking it to its rural setting and mitigating against urban/sub-urbanisation.
+Figure 4-2 shows the extent and variety of Houghton's open spaces.